jfredett/hazel/LOG.md

 Hi from a worktree.
 This worktree will track work on the 'movegen-v2', which is a new approach to tracking gamestate and generating moves.
 I expect this branch to merge once over it's lifespan.
 I'm running a few of these worktrees simultaneously, experimenting with the model, we'll see if it works.

+# 8-OCT-2024

+## 1526 - notation-spike

+I started on this spike to do a const-time 'notation' struct/system which would convert, e.g., `e4` to the equivalent numerical index (and eventually to other formats), but the `const_trait` system is still not really there, and there really isn't a better way to do what I want besides maybe some evil looking macro, so I suppose I'll have to wait till it's in a better state.